learningtitans/melanoma-transfer/folds/README.md

 ## protocol.yml
-These are contains the names of the images used in each experiment.
+Thse are the names of the images used in each experiment.

 One line within a fold is used to train, and the other to test, and vice versa.